SEAI Grants Ireland: Solar Panel Grant 2026 Guide

 - ✓ Expected to remain in place until at least 2027

-The SEAI Non-Domestic Microgen Grant (NDMG) provides up to €162,600 for commercial solar PV installations.
+The SEAI Non-Domestic Microgen Grant (NDMG) is the main business grant for solar panels in Ireland, providing up to €162,600 for commercial solar PV installations.
 It supports businesses, farms, schools, community centres, and public bodies installing systems up to 1,000 kWp.
 The grant rate starts at €900/kWp for the first 2 kWp and decreases for larger systems.
 You must use an SEAI-registered Non-Domestic Microgen installer.

 | System Size | Grant Rate | Example Grant |